-(1) This Plan applies to the Lower Murray-Darling Unregulated Water Source (hereafter the water source) within the Lower Murray-Darling Water Management Area.
+(1) This Plan applies to the Lower Murray-Darling Unregulated Water Source (hereafter overview of the Plan Map is show in Appendix 1.

 Note.
 The Lower Murray-Darling Water Management Area was constituted by Ministerial order made under section 11 of the Water Management Act 2000 published in the NSW Government Gazette No 180 on 23 November 2001 at page 9389.